Welcome to the Ruth Suckow Memorial Association (RSMA) Website

 The Ruth Suckow Short Story Collection is on page 7--if you want to take a look or to direct others to these stories.
 Once you see the story, scroll down and you can read the description and other information.
-If you then click on the red box, by the page at the top, the story will come up and there is is "pop up" button in the right hand corner.
+If you then click on the red box, by the page at the top, the story will come up and there is a "pop up" button in the right-hand corner.
 If you click on that, it makes the story even bigger and easier to read or to print out.

-Updates from the University of Iowa's Special Collections, 2016
+Updates from the University of Iowa's Special Collections, 2018

 Go to our RSMA News link to see some new Suckow materials posted by the Special Collections, including an excerpt from Ruth's unfinished novel (and an introduction by Ferner).

-RSMA Founder Ferner Nuhn is on Wikipedia.
-And now, we have posted pictures of some of his artwork: Figures of the 30s.
+We have posted pictures of some of his artwork: Figures of the 30s.

 Please check out the page on Ferner (Resources on Ferner Nuhn) as well as Mentions to discover what other websites are saying about Suckow & RSMA (Links to Posts on Blogs), Writing about Suckow (for another chance to read Marsha's poem on Suckow), and RSMA News (for updates about projects and events).

-We have also replicated the Wikipedia entry on our site--on the page about Ferner.
+We have replicated the Wikipedia entry on our site--on the page about Ferner.
 Written by webmaster Cherie Dargan, it draws from the hard work of several writers and historians in our group from the past, including Dorothy Grant.

-In addition, the Ruth Suckow website may look the same, but we were approved for Google Apps for Non-Profits in 2013, which gives us a larger web-space.
+In addition, the Ruth Suckow website may look the same, but we were approved for Google Apps for Non-Profits in 2013, which gives us a larger web space.

 Ferner's Art is now here!
 Check out his sketches of fellow participants at some of the Writer's Workshops he and Ruth attended at Yaddo and MacDowell Colony, retreats established to give writers and artists a place to spend time creating their work.
 He called this collection of paintings "Figures of the 30s."

 Find a reference to Suckow, a new photo, or have information about one of Ruth or Ferner's relatives?

 You can LIKE us on Facebook!
 Search for the Ruth Suckow Memorial Association.